RuneBlaze/WITCH-NG/README.md

 ## Use cases

  - Instead of `hmmbuild+hmmalign`, the `witch-ng add` subcommand can add sequences to an existing alignment.
 When the sequences are quite diverse, the output alignment is likely more accurate.
- - For *de novo* sequence alignment with diverse input lengths (e.g., some sequences ~500NT in length and others ~1500NT), `witch-ng msa` can scalably align sequences.
+ - For *de novo* sequence alignment with diverse input lengths (e.g., some sequences ~500NT in length and others ~1500NT), `witch-ng` can scalably align sequences.
 The output alignment should match or surpass the accuracy of `mafft` or [MAGUS](https://github.com/vlasmirnov/MAGUS), particularly with sequences that are evolutionarily distant from each other.
+This was the setting studied, but please use [WITCH](https://github.com/c5shen/WITCH) first to produce the "backbone" and "queries" (see below).

 ## Quick start